bigmlcom/bigml-node/docs/index.md

 - BIGML_LOG_FILE: path to the log file.
 - BIGML_LOG_LEVEL: log level (0 - no output at all, 1 - console and file log,
-                              2 - console log only, 3 - file log only)
+                              2 - console log only, 3 - file log only,
+                              4 - console and log file with debug info)

 For instance,